ProductPricing

 Not only will these surveys give you guidance regarding which optimizations you can make, but they also enable you to provide key retention actions in response to each of the different reasons someone may be leaving.

-For example: the subscriber says your product is too expensive — offer a 15% discount.
+For example: a respondent says your product is too expensive — offer a 15% discount.
+If a lot of people are saying your product is too expensive, consider offering more discounts or even adjusting your subscription pricing.

 This way, you’re simultaneously working to retain subscribers who are at risk of churning while also ensuring that you’re strengthening your subscription offering overall.